ogorzalka/Commentatic/README.md

 - `comment_per_page`: Number of comments per page
 - `comment_folder`: Set the folder that will host your comments and located in the `_content` folder of your Statamic installation.
 Use a underscore before the folder name in order to hide the navigation (default: `_comments`)

+Create a folder dedicated to the comments in the `_content` folder.
+Assign write permissions to the folder.

 ## Comment listing usage

 Use the `{{commentatic:listing}}` method in the same way as for the Statamic `{{entries:listing}}` method.
 The options are similar except that you don't have to specify the limit (defined in the config file).